 Some cats react to chlorine much in the same way they do to catnip.
 These cats chew on an owner’s hair or towel after he’s been to the pool, or try to lick surfaces that have been recently cleaned with bleach or other cleaning products that contain it.
 The most likely reason for this attraction is that the smell of chlorine is perceived as similar to certain constituents in cat urine.

 Because some cats may perceive bleach or ammonia as the urine of other cats, cleaning areas cats have sprayed or urinated with chlorine- or ammonia-based cleaners can backfire, causing the cat to keep targeting the same spot.
 Cat urine should be cleaned with an enzymatic cleaner such as Nature’s Miracle to remove all traces.
-Otherwise, the cat may believe that another cat has urinated there.
-This will compel him to re-stake his claim to the spot by spraying or urinating over the scent mark of his rival.
+Otherwise, the cat may believe that another cat has urinated there, which will compel him to re-stake his claim to the spot by spraying or urinating over the scent mark of his rival.

 - ASPCA.
 (2010).
 “Peppermint Oil.”
 ASPCA.org.